ranabarakat/One-Time-Pad-Crack/README.md

 ## Results

-Using this approach, I was able to obtain all six plaintexts messages:
+Using this approach, I was able to obtain all six plaintext messages:

 1. Buffer overruns are dangerous
 2. Use two factor authentication